-To support the firm's commitment for all our people to perform in a more effective and efficient manner and to deliver quality and success in their roles, all new colleagues and interns joining the firm are invited to attend an onboarding program.
+To support the Firm's commitment for all our people to perform in a more effective and efficient manner and to deliver quality and success in their roles, all new colleagues and interns joining the Firm are invited to attend an onboarding program.

-Our training plan is satisfied through many training mediums all sponsored by the Company, through in-house programs and 'Learning Nuggets', external open seminars in Cyprus and abroad, on the job training, coaching, mentoring, being part of the 'Buddy scheme' for newcomers, shadowing, continuous feedback, technical alerts and circulars, professional memberships, participation in external and internal committees internal meetings etc.
+Our training plan is supported through many mediums, all sponsored by the Firm.
+There is a wide range of learning and development opportunities available for our people to build their technical capability, leadership skills and commercial acumen; these include inhouse face to face sessions and "Learning Nuggets", external seminars in Cyprus and abroad, on the job training, coaching, mentoring, being part of the "Buddy scheme" for newcomers, virtual courses, elearnings materials, shadowing, continues feedback, technical alerts and circulars, professional memberships, participation in external and internal committees, internal meetings for guidance etc.

-Being a member firm of GTIL gives us access to a wide range of learning opportunities from forums and conferences to online trainings, workshops, mentoring programs and a dedicated intranet named 'GTConnect' etc.
+Being a member firm of Grant Thornton International Ltd we have access to great learning opportunities, like forums, conferences, online trainings, workshops, mentoring programs, the GTConnect dedicated website and more.

-A great development in 2020 for Grant Thornton Cyprus was the introduction of GTLearnConnect learning management system (LMS) and the access granted to all our people.
-The platform includes GTIL learning materials, technical training (e.g., ISA, IFRS, LEAP), and over 1000 off-the-shelf courses on both technical and soft skills available to access at any time form any place.
+A great milestone (2020) is our GTLearnConnect learning management system (LMS) through which our people have access to more than 1000 courses.
+The platform includes GTIL learning materials, technical training (e.g., ISA, IFRS, LEAP and off-the-shelf courses on both technical and soft skills available to access at any time from any place.